Spread0x/isitfit/README.md

 ## Statistics and Usage Tracking

-`isitfit` seeks to be driven by usage and demand of our community.
+`isitfit` seeks to be driven by the usage and demand of the community.
-We want to understand what users are doing by collecting various events and usage data, and we will use this data to iterate and improve `isitfit` based on this gained insight.
+We observe what users are doing by collecting various events and usage data, and we use this data to iterate and improve `isitfit` based on this gained insight.
 This includes things like the installed version of `isitfit` and the commands being used.

 We do not use event payloads to collect any identifying information,